NathanGros/Hypercube/README.md

 In the `init_shapes` function, copy what is done for the other 2 shapes and replace what is necessary.

 Create a new function and program the shape as you want (the `make_pyramid` function is a good example)

+### Now you have to compile it again.

+On linux just `make` it again.

+On windows you have to `make` it too, but you have to use a terminal, probably WSL, I'm not sure, look into it... (sorry)